ejplatform/django-boogie/docs/rest_api.rst

 By default, Boogie creates two kinds of routes for each resource: one is a list of resources (usually under /api/v1/<resource-name>/) and the other is a detail view for each resource (under /api/v1/<resource-name>/<id>/).
-It is possible to create additional URLs associated with either a single resource or the default queryset.
+It is possible to create additional URLs associated with either a single resource (detail view) or a queryset (list view).

 Custom serializers
 ------------------